 You should check your insurance policy before you travel to ensure that you are aware of what support is available in the event of a natural disaster and what you should do and who you should contact should such an event occur.

 Reynolds International Ltd (RIL) can provide training courses in earthquake preparedness to help you reduce your own vulnerability to becoming a casualty should a major earthquake occur where you are.
 We can also help you to develop your own Earthquake Emergency Response Plan (EERP).
-Please call us now on +44 (0)1352 756196 or email email@example.com for further details.
+These courses can also be provided in the UK ahead of people travelling to earthquake-prone destinations overseas.